Voronoi diagram: Examples

+Certain body-centered tetragonal lattices give a tessellation of space with rhombo-hexagonal dodecahedra.

 For the set of points (x, y) with x in a discrete set X and y in a discrete set Y, we get rectangular tiles with the points not necessarily at their centers.

 Higher-order Voronoi diagrams

 Although a normal Voronoi cell is defined as the set of points closest to a single point in S, an nth-order Voronoi cell is defined as the set of points having a particular set of n points in S as its n nearest neighbors.
 Higher-order Voronoi diagrams also subdivide space.

 Higher-order Voronoi diagrams can be generated recursively.
 To generate the nth-order Voronoi diagram from set S, start with the (n − 1)th-order diagram and replace each cell generated by X = {x1, x2, ..., xn−1} with a Voronoi diagram generated on the set S − X.

 Farthest-point Voronoi diagram

-For a set of n points the (n − 1)th-order Voronoi diagram is called a farthest-point Voronoi diagram.
+For a set of n points, the (n − 1)th-order Voronoi diagram is called a farthest-point Voronoi diagram.

-For a given set of points S = {p1, p2, ..., pn} the farthest-point Voronoi diagram divides the plane into cells in which the same point of P is the farthest point.
+For a given set of points S = {p1, p2, ..., pn}, the farthest-point Voronoi diagram divides the plane into cells in which the same point of P is the farthest point.
 A point of P has a cell in the farthest-point Voronoi diagram if and only if it is a vertex of the convex hull of P. Let H = {h1, h2, ..., hk} be the convex hull of P; then the farthest-point Voronoi diagram is a subdivision of the plane into k cells, one for each point in H, with the property that a point q lies in the cell corresponding to a site hi if and only if d(q, hi) > d(q, pj) for each pj ∈ S with hi ≠ pj, where d(p, q) is the Euclidean distance between two points p and q.

 The boundaries of the cells in the farthest-point Voronoi diagram have the structure of a topological tree, with infinite rays as its leaves.
 Every finite tree is isomorphic to the tree formed in this way from a farthest-point Voronoi diagram.